 Being a Welshman Andrew is an avid rugby fan most of all, but is also a keen guitarist, snow-boarder, surfer and cinema-goer.
 He also holds reading and curry dear to his heart!

 Beginning work with us in April 2016, Francesca is our newest member of the team.
 When studying at Leeds College of Music for her degree in music production and sound technology, Francesca would often be found producing music for her fellow students, working on film projects, as well as recording for a variety of different student bands.
-She began her career working at Halo Productions, before becoming an audio assistant at Tamborine, where she has already worked on a number of different children¹s tv programmes, including the relaunched Teletubbies, Digby and Ruff Ruff Dave and Tweet.
+She began her career working at Halo Productions, before becoming an audio assistant at Tamborine, where she has already worked on a number of different children's tv programmes, including the relaunched Teletubbies, Digby and Ruff Ruff, Tweet and Dave.

 Her passion for audio production came about following a couple of short courses at the Roundhouse Theatre, which allowed her to work with Defective Records and SSR Studios.
 In order to broaden her experience she gained a wide variety of work experiences, ranging from MTV to Ronnie Scots, as well as musical theatre.